 Section 11.
 Screening.
 No fence, wall, hedge or mass planting, other than foundation planting, shall be permitted to extend nearer to any street than the minimum setback line, except that nothing shall prevent the erection of a necessary retaining wall, the top of which does not extend more than two feet above the finished grade at the back of said retaining wall, provided however, that no fence, wall, hedge or mass planting shall at any time, where permitted, extend higher than six feet above ground.

 Section 12.
 Set Back.
 No fence or wall shall be erected, placed, altered or maintained on any lot nearer to any street than the minimum building setback line unless approved by the Architectural Control Committee.

+Section 13.
+Renting/Leasing

+1. No partial leasing of a single family home is permitted.
+In other words, an owner cannot reside in their home while also leasing a portion of it to a third party.
+Density, traffic, parking and noise are factors that can adversely impact the community

+2. Owner to provide Fairwood Firs HOA governing documents to tenant

+3. Lease agreement/provisions.
+All lease agreements should be in writing and be for a term of at least 12 months unless upon their review or a written request for a shorter period the FFHOA Board of Directors. grants such an exception.

+4. Owner will provide tenant information to Association.
+After a lease agreement is signed, owner or owner’s agent will provide to the Association in writing:

+(a) owner’s correct residence mailing address and phone number;

+(b) the name of every tenant signing the lease agreement;

+(c) the phone number of tenant;

+(d) if consented to by tenant, tenant’s email address.

 ARTICLE VII

 GENERAL PROVISIONS